ialekseev/fluent-translator/README.md

 import com.smartelk.fluent.translator.Dsl._

 implicit object client extends MicrosoftTranslatorClient {
   val clientId = "microsoft client id" val clientSecret = "microsoft client secret"
 }

-Microsoft give me a translation of "Comment vas-tu?" from "fr" to "en" as future //Future[String] Microsoft give me a translation of "What a lovely weather today!" from "en" to "fr" withContentType `text/html` as future //Future[String]
+Microsoft give me a translation of "Comment vas-tu?" to "en" as future //Future[String] Microsoft give me a translation of "What a lovely weather today!" from "en" to "fr" withContentType `text/html` as future //Future[String]
 Microsoft give me many translations of "Doing well by doing good" from "en" to "ru" as future //Future[GetTranslationsResponse]
 Microsoft give me translations(3) of "Paris holidays" from "en" to "ru" withCategory "general" as future //Future[GetTranslationsResponse]